amritanand-py/collections-Csharp/README.md

 ## List

 **List-** It is a dynamic array that is part of the System.Collections.Generic namespace in C#.
 It allows you to create a collection of elements of a specific type and provides dynamic resizing, making it easy to add, remove, or modify elements.
-Here's a basic overview of using List<T>:[more](https://github.com/amritanand-py/collections-Csharp/blob/main/List.md)
+Here's a basic overview of using List<T>: [more](https://github.com/amritanand-py/collections-Csharp/blob/main/List.md)